Aubrey O’Day Shows Off Hourglass Figure In Cut-Out Bikini

 Aubrey posed on the ground, as she extended her left leg out and propped her right leg up.
 She held herself up with her left hand, while casually placing her right arm on her knee.

-She wore her hair down, and accessorized with large clips with pearl-like beading.
+She wore her hair down and accessorized with large clips with pearl-like beading.
 Her makeup consisted of dark lip liner and glossy lipstick, along with heavy eyeliner on her lower lids.
 She also wore silver eyeshadow, which popped against her tan skin.

 The singer completed her look with a pair of silver or white heels, which had a white, feather accent.